Graduate Research Assistant at UT Austin

 EMMA-HD: An explainable ensemble model to distinguish threats from hate-speech on Twitter

-As the lead researcher on this project, I have developed a dataset of threat tweets and proposed an ensemble model of machine learning classifiers that can distinguish threats from sexist tweets.
+We have developed a dataset of threat tweets and proposed an ensemble model of machine learning classifiers that can distinguish threats from sexist tweets.
 The research question that motivated this project is, how can we leverage natural language processing to make cyberspace safer for women?
+This paper can be found here.